ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Salt as a Great Remedy.
+alt as a Great Remedy.
 In many ?ases of disordered stomach, a
 teaspoonful of salt is a certain cure, in tin*
 violent internal aching, termed colic, add a